wiz0u/WTelegramBot/README.md

 Some extended API calls can be made via `WTelegram.Bot` special methods:
 - `GetChatMemberList`: fetch a list of chat members
 - `GetMessagesById`: fetch posted messages (or range of messages) based on their message IDs
-- `InputUser`: can resolve a username into a user ID that you can then use with GetChat
-- `GetChat`: can obtain details about any group/channel based on their public name, or a user ID resolved by InputUser
+- `GetChat`: can obtain details about any user/group/channel based on their public name
 - `SetMyPhoto`: change the bot's profile picture

 Other extended API calls not usually accessible to Bot API can be made via the `Bot.Client` property which is the underlying [WTelegramClient](https://wiz0u.github.io/WTelegramClient/) instance.